Stuart H. Ingersoll: Post-World War II

 After World War II, Ingersoll remained commandant of midshipmen until 1947.
-Future U.S. President Jimmy Carter was a midshipman at the academy during his tenure.
+Future U.S. President Jimmy Carter, class of 1946, was a midshipman at the academy during his tenure.
 On 2 November 1945, the United States Senate confirmed his promotion to the temporary rank of rear admiral, with a date of rank backdated to 9 March 1944.
 In 1947 he became commander, Fleet Air Wing 2, and in December 1947 he became chief of staff and aide to the Commander-in-Chief, U.S. Pacific Fleet.

 By January 1950, Ingersoll was Director of Strategic Plans in the office of the Deputy Chief of Naval Operations for Operations.
 He remained in that position as of May 1951, but by May 1952 he was the Assistant Chief of Naval Operations for Operations.

 Ingersoll returned to sea as the commander, Carrier Division Four, then in June 1953 became chief of staff and aide to the Commander-in-Chief, United States Atlantic Fleet.
 Promoted to vice admiral on 7 September 1955, he was commander of the United States Seventh Fleet from 19 December 1955 to 28 January 1957, also serving as commander, United States Taiwan Defense Command, from December 1955 to July 1957.
 Ingersoll received the Distinguished Service Medal for his Seventh Fleet and Taiwan Defense Command tour, the citation reading in part: